-OFCOM must send a report prepared under this section to the Secretary of State as soon as practicable after the end of the period for which it is prepared.
-(8)OFCOM must publish every full report under this section- (a) as soon as practicable after they send it to the Secretary of State, and (b) in such manner as they consider appropriate for bringing it to the attention of persons who, in their opinion, are likely to have an interest in it.
-(9)OFCOM may exclude information from a report when it is published under subsection (8) if they consider that it is information that they could refuse to disclose in response to a request under the Freedom of Information Act 2000."
-(A) 9 Obligations to limit internet access: assessment and preparation After section 124F of the Communications Act 2003 insert- "124G Obligations to limit internet access: assessment and preparation (1) The Secretary of State may direct OFCOM to- (a) assess whether one or more technical obligations should be imposed on internet service providers; (b) take steps to prepare for the obligations; (c) provide a report on the assessment or steps to the Secretary of State.
-(2) A "technical obligation", in relation to an internet service provider, is an obligation for the provider to take a technical measure against some or all relevant subscribers to its service for the purpose of preventing or reducing infringement of copyright by means of the internet.
-(3)A "technical measure" is a measure that- (a) limits the speed or other capacity of the service provided to a subscriber; (b) prevents a subscriber from using the service to gain access to particular material, or limits such use; (c) suspends the service provided to a subscriber; or (d) limits the service provided to a subscriber in another way.
-(4) A subscriber to an internet access service is "relevant" if the subscriber is a relevant subscriber, within the meaning of section 124B(3), in relation to the provider of the service and one or more copyright owners.
+OFCOM must send a report prepared under this section to the Secretary of State as soon practicable after the end of the period for which it is prepared. n as (8) OFCOM must publish every full report under this section- (a) as soon as practicable after they send it to the Secretary of State, and (b) in such manner as they consider appropriate for bringing it to the attention of persons w in their opinion, are likely to have an interest in it.
+OFCOM may exclude information from a report when it is published under subsection (8 they consider that it is information that they could refuse to disclose in response to a request under the Freedom of Information Act 2000."
+Obligations to limit internet access: assessment and preparation 9 After section 124F of the Communications Act 2003 insert- 124G Obligations to limit internet access: assessment and preparation (1) The Secretary of State may direct OFCOM to- assess whether one or more technical obligations should be imposed on internet service providers; take steps to prepare for the obligations; (b) (c) provide a report on the assessment or steps to the Secretary of State.
+A "technical obligation", in relation to an internet service provider, is an obligation for the provider to take a technical measure against some or all relevant subscribers to its service for the purpose of preventing or reducing infringement of copyright by means of the internet.
+A "technical measure" is a measure that- (3) limits the speed or other capacity of the service provided to a subscriber; (a) (b) prevents a subscriber from using the service to gain access to particular material, or limi such use; suspends the service provided to a subscriber; or (c) limits the service provided to a subscriber in another way. (d) (4)